za24id/Assignment3/README.md

 5. Configure it ` ./configure `
 6. Run the make file ` make [-j8] `

 **Note**: Rose has all the software required to install and run PLUTO.
-If running on a different machine, the installation will complain about missing software, such as Makeinfo which is part of the *texinfo* package installed.
+If running on a different machine, the installation might complain about missing software, such as Makeinfo which is part of the *texinfo* package.
 You might find out it requires others that I'm not aware of but what's an installation without the software not found message!

 ---